 Manufacturing is, of course, a major cost-control area for a semiconductor company.
 Implementing production improvement methodologies is a key means to lowering the breakeven point.
 Chipmakers have historically increased the size of the “wafers” they use.
 This allows for the placement of more transistors on each wafer, cutting costs.

 Die shrink is another important manufacturing enhancement method.
 This is an architectural change to the fabrication process that simplifies electronic devices, providing common platforms with increased performance.
-More specific, semiconductor manufacturers shrink the size of the chips they create—going from a 45-nanometer to a 32-nanometer production process, for example.
 This allows for more chips to be created from a single wafer.
 Further scale downs seem likely, as process technology continues to advance.

 Balance Sheet Considerations